Ever Get Tired of Playing with Your Kids?

 Overall being at home with my kids every day is the greatest joy of my life.
-But there are some days when my daughter asking me to play with her is more nails on a chalkboard than music to my ears.
+But there are some days when my kids asking me to play with them is more nails on a chalkboard than music to my ears.

 If the idea of playing with your child has you screaming into a pillow, here are some tips to help you enjoy play time with your kid again.
 Or at least get through it sanity intact.